Skipton, Yorkshire

 The Hall - First Floor

-Bow Dressing Room: with four poster bed
+Bow Dressing Room: with a four-poster bed.

-South Bedroom: with double bed
+South Bedroom: with a double bed.

-Delph Bathroom: with double shower cubicle
+Delph Bathroom: with a double shower.

-Buff Bedroom: with 3/4 double bed
+Buff Bedroom: with a 3/4 double bed.

 The Hall - Second Floor